 Each goal is under the primary responsibility of one ministry.
 The Ministry of Agriculture is responsible for the first and fourth goals, while the second and third are mainly under the responsibility of the Ministry of Development and the Ministry of Health, respectively.
 The fifth is developed by the Technical Secretariat of COMSAN, the food security committee.
-This means that food policies are designed by the Ministry of Agriculture and social policies are developed by the Ministry of Development and the Ministry of Health.
+This means that food policies are designed by the Ministry of Agriculture and social policies are developed by the Ministry of Development and the Ministry of Development and the Ministry of Secretariat of Compared by the Ministry of Agriculture and social policies are developed by the Ministry of Development and the Ministry of Health.
 This disconnect is clear when we look at specific details: social policies make no mention of food access and vice versa.